ihsanapp/knowledgebase/content/en/privacy.md

 ### Voluntary correspondence

-When you write to XYZ or on any public social media platform like Discord with a question or to ask for help, we keep that correspondence, you are however free to delete such correspondance from your side if possible.
+When you write to Ihsan or on any public social media platform like Discord with a question or to ask for help, we keep that correspondence, you are however free to delete such correspondance from your side if possible.

 We also store any information you volunteer like surveys.